pschaus/LINFO1121/source/part1/ex2.rst

         // return the tail of the list public abstract FList<A> tail();

-        // return a list on which each element has been applied function f public final <B> FList<B> map(Function<A,B> f);
+        // return a list where function f has been applied to each element public final <B> FList<B> map(Function<A,B> f);

-        // return a list on which only the elements that satisfies predicate are kept public final FList<A> filter(Predicate<A> f);
+        // return a list containing only the elements that satisfy the predicate public final FList<A> filter(Predicate<A> f);

-        // return an iterator on the element of the list public Iterator<A> iterator();
+        // return an iterator over the elements of the list public Iterator<A> iterator();

     }

 As you can see, none of the methods allow you to modify the state of the list.
-Here is an example of manipulation of such a list.
+Here is an example of manipulating such a list.
-If you are unfamiliar with the `<https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html>`_ functional interfaces of Java8, we ask that you familiarize yourself with these first.
+If you are unfamiliar with Java 8 `functional interfaces <https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html>`_, we recommend familiarizing yourself with them first.